-During the third quarter of 2023, we reclassified \$201.8 million of assets related to our Green Giant U.S. shelf-stable product line as assets held for sale because we had decided to divest the product line, which was no longer core to our overall business and long-term strategy.
-We then measured the assets held for sale at the lower of their carrying value or fair value less anticipated costs to sell and recorded pre-tax, non-cash charges of \$132.9 million during the third quarter of 2023.
-On November 8, 2023, we completed the sale of the Green Giant U.S. shelf-stable product line to Seneca Foods Corporation and we recorded a loss on sale of \$4.8 million during the fourth quarter, resulting in a total loss on sale of \$137.7 million during fiscal 2023.
+During fiscal 2023, we completed the sale of the Green Giant U.S. shelf-stable product line to Seneca Foods Corporation and we recorded a loss on sale of \$137.8 million, including \$137.7 million during fiscal 2023 and an additional \$0.1 million during the first quarter of fiscal 2024.
 The sale did not include our Green Giant frozen business, Green Giant Canada business, or the Le Sueur brand.
 Because we retained the Green Giant trademarks, we agreed to license the Green Giant trademarks to Seneca on a perpetual, royalty-free basis for use in connection with the Green Giant U.S. shelf-stable product line.
 In connection with the sale, we provided certain transition services to Seneca from the closing date through February 6, 2024.